lucystevenson/tech515-CICD/README.md

 ⭐ we use worker nodes instead of built-in nodes

-- built in nodes are simpler than having worker nodes and so make it easier to get started with Jenkins
+- built-in nodes are simpler than having worker nodes and so make it easier to get started with Jenkins

 BUT unlike worker node

-- built in nodes cannot scale up on demand
+- built-in nodes cannot scale up on demand
-- if built in nodes crash, no more CI/CD pipelines can be run
+- if built-in nodes crash, no more CI/CD pipelines can be run
-- any builds will have the same level of access to the file system as the Jenkins process
-- with built in nodes, any builds will have the same level of access to the file system as the Jenkins process
+- with built-in nodes, any builds will have the same level of access to the file system as the Jenkins process

 ➕ Worker Nodes